3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 1:00 - 2:00 PM: ♨️ Soak in the steamy natural geothermal pools of Chena Hot Springs (1 hr)

-2:00 - 3:00 PM: 🐟 Try a quintessential catch with an Alaskan salmon burger from Trails End Lounge (1 hr)
+2:00 - 3:00 PM: 🐟 Try a quintessential catch digging into an Alaskan salmon burger from Trails End Lounge (1 hr)

-3:00 - 4:00 PM: 🦴 Play with husky puppies who will drive their own sleds one day during a kennel tour (1 hr)
+3:00 - 4:00 PM: 🦴 Play with husky puppies who will eventually drive their own sleds during a kennel tour (1 hr)

 4:00 - 5:00 PM: 🍏 Taste a sour appletini inside the Aurora Ice Museum bar (1 hr)